hww/XiGameTool/README.md

 }
 ```

-The line and fill colors will be used from SelectionSet or from Layers panel.
-For a physical colliders (example below) the color will be.
+For a physical colliders there is different way in the game tool.

 ```C#
 BoxCollider _boxCollider;